weel/android-gradle-presentation/README.md

 - Use grunt-sass instead of grunt-contrib-sass to get rid of ruby dependency.
 - PhanomJS dependency and an package.json script directive to export to pdf using the print-pdf plugin.
+- Modify print-pdf plugin to be a grunt task.

 ## License